 I am trained as a medical sociologist and I have an interest in mixed-methods research, qualitative research and evaluation research.
-A large share of my academic work has been in the field of either Public Health or the Organisation of Maternity Care.
-I have substantial research experience in conducting large-scale comparative studies, often using mixed-methods approaches.
+A large share of my academic work has been in the fields of Public Health, Health Promotion and the Organisation of Maternity Care.
+I have substantial research experience in conducting large-scale comparative studies, usually applying interdisciplinary and mixed-methods approaches.

 I have been involved in evaluating large-scale community-based public-health interventions in Scotland funded by, for example, the Chief Scientist Office (Scottish Government, Edinburgh), the Wellcome Trust, and NHS Health Scotland.